Choosing a gap year agency

 These include having systems in place to protect any money paid by customers for a placement.

 So if an agency is Year Out Group registered, you are guaranteed some peace of mind if the company hits financial trouble.

-On 13th March 2009, one of the UK’s leading providers of Gap years and career breaks, Global Xperience, filed for administration as it was no longer able to fulfil its obligations to customers who have paid for projects but haven’t yet travelled.
+On 13th March 2009, one of the UK’s leading providers of Gap years and career breaks, Global Xperience, filed for administration as it was no longer able to fulfil its obligations to customers who had paid for projects but had not yet travelled.